Pension Claims in General Overview

 In most cases, the transfer to a SIPP has usually been followed by the subsequent purchase of high risk, illiquid, underperforming alternative investments, with higher annual charges.
 SIPP operators have also been heavily criticised for the lack of due diligence and background checks carried out on these product providers.
 This has resulted in many complaints against both the adviser that gave the original unsuitable advice to transfer the pension and the SIPP operators themselves.
 Find out more about SSIP schemes here.

 Final Salary Transfers

-With in-built guarantees it is rarely suitable to transfer this type of pension to any other form of Pension product or provider.
-A Final Salary transfer is where your employer takes into account your final salary at the time of retirement and offers a sum that is respective to your last known pay.
-The maximum amount of pension is equivalent to forty years of work at the time of writing.
+With in-built guarantees, it is rarely suitable to transfer this type of pension to any other form of pension product or provider.
+This is because the guarantees are lost forever when the transfer takes place.
+A Final Salary transfer is where your employer takes into account your final salary at the time of retirement and offers a transfer value that relates to your last known pay.
 Want to find out more about Final Salary Transfers?
 Get in touch today for expert advice.